 Because they're amassed rather slowly, gems are best used to permanently upgrade your Alchemy zone, found in the hub world, which manufactures money and other resources in real time; no other resources can substitute for the jewels.
 You may be tempted to take the option to revive your Gumball when defeated by spending some Gems, but I advise against this—save 'em for the upgrades, which offer more in the long run.
 Additionally, finding your previous run's body lets you reclaim some stats and equipment, so death is certainly not the end of the world (especially in endless mode, where it's inevitable).

-Now armed with the game's basics as well as some pro tips, you're ready to begin your dungeon runs.
-If you have any interest in a cute but challenging turn-based game, I highly recommend Gumballs & Dungeons.
+Now armed with the game's basics as well as some pro tips, you're ready to begin your runs with one of the best mobile dungeon crawlers available.
+If you a cute but challenging turn-based game appeals to you, I highly recommend Gumballs & Dungeons.

 © 2018 Jeremy Gill